-The 38 sake breweries in Akita Prefecture, each of which is devoted to improving its brand, are receiving a lot of attention from sake lovers these days.
+The 37 sake breweries in Akita Prefecture, each of which is devoted to improving its brand, are receiving a lot of attention from sake lovers these days.
 The secret to brewing a fine sake is Akita’s rice and water, which are perfect from a climate standpoint, and its traditional brewing process.
-Rivers like Omono River, Koyoshi River, and Yoneshiro River supply the rice fields with water, and quality water springs forth from the vast undeveloped woodlands.
+Rivers like Omono River, Koyoshi River, and Yoneshiro River supply the rice fields with plenty of water, and quality water springs forth from the vast undeveloped woodlands.
 And a sake brewing technique unique to Akita, which was developed by a group of master brewers called the “San’nai Master Brewers,” created the “Land of Sake.”
 The “cold brewing” technique, a result of the cold weather and heavy snowfall in Akita, produces a taste and aroma unique to a snowy region.
 And the possibilities shaped by collaborations between young brewers and experimentation with new techniques, without standing on tradition alone, will likely further propel Akita’s local sake in the future.

 Sake breweries in Akita City

 There are five sake breweries in Akita City, each of which is meticulously devoted to its unique brewing process.
 Below are brief descriptions of the history and characteristics of each sake brewery.